sanjar91/OucHH/README.md

 * OucHH mobile app sends an alert to Raspberry Pi when the user hits snooze button *(**In progress**)*
 * Raspberry Pi sends a command to stop the motor causing the prop hand to stop rotating *(**Implemented, change of scope**)*

+#### Progress Details:
+- The first acceptance criteria is still in progress, I have added a "SNOOZE" button on the mobile app interface that turn off the alarm locally.
+In addition to this, I will implement the same procedure from User story 1 to send the snooze/stop command to raspberry pi.
+- I have added an exception in python program for KeyboardInterrupt which will stop the motor if program is running from a terminal, and the next step is to add an interrupt which will stop the motor if the snooze button has been hit by the user.

 ### User story 3:
 As a **non-traditional student**, I want to be certain that **I can set more than one alarm on my new OucHH mobile app for different days**, so that I **don’t have to update the alarm everyday**

 **Acceptance Criteria:**
 * OucHH mobile app can set more than one alarm *(**Out of scope**)*
 * OucHH mobile app supports weekday input along with time input *(**Out of scope**)*

+#### Progress Details:
+- Due to time constrains I will not be adding the functionality of having more than one alarm by the semester's end, but I will work on this project throughout the summer to build a commercial product.
+So *stay tuned!*

+#### Screen shots of OucHH:

 ## References